 Table of Contents

-In the last lesson we introduced the topic of food groups and discussed grains, fruits & vegetables, nuts, and oils.
+In the last lesson I began discussing food groups with grains, fruits & vegetables, nuts, and oils.
 All of these can have significant health benefits, and there is relatively little controversy regarding them.
-In this lesson we will talk about dairy, eggs, and meat.
+In this lesson I will talk about dairy, eggs, and meat.
 All of these food groups have controversial components, and I will attempt to provide a fair overview of the evidence below.

 There is some controversy with dairy products regarding health benefits as well as risks of whole-fat vs reduced-fat options.
 Thankfully, this does not seem to be due to an overly significant influence from the dairy industry(Chartres, 2020), but rather due to varying lines of research.
 I will attempt to discuss the research in an unbiased fashion here.

 Health effects in children

 Several reviews regarding dairy consumption in children have been published: